 If you were injured by someone else’s actions, you probably want to pursue compensation for your injuries.
 However, if you want to file a personal injury lawsuit, it is important to understand how fault and negligence work legally.
 You will only be able to successfully sue someone if they acted in a way that the law defines as negligent.
 This may sound simple, but the legal definition of negligence is more complicated than you might think.
-This is why it is important to have an attorney, like a truck accident lawyer in Central Phoenix, AZ from Kamper Estrada, LLP, who is experienced legally proving negligence.
+This is why it is important to have an attorney, like a truck accident lawyer who is experienced legally proving negligence.

 Negligence has four components which must each independently be true.
 Each of these components builds upon the previous one, making them all essential to win your case.
 The four components are: